Jafferson1/nearest-deliveryman-search-app/README.md

 # nearest-deliveryman-search-app
-📦 A React Native delivery app interface
+📦 A React Native delivery app interface (with login persist)